sean592510/Virtual-Drum-Pad/README.md

 # Virtual-Drum-Pad
-A Virtual Drum pad that can play  sequential sequence in a loop
+A Virtual Drum pad that can play  sequential sounds in a loop, Imitating a  real life drum pad